gurvirsingh975/Workday-Schedular/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+##Changes to the Scheduler App
+-Add code to display the current date in the header of the page.
+-Wrapped all code that interacts with the DOM in a call to jQuery to ensure that the code isn't run until the browser has finished rendering all the elements in the html.
+-Added a listener for click events on the save button.
+This code used the id in the containing time-block as a key to save the user input in local storage
+-Added code to apply the past, present, or future class to each time block by comparing the id to the current hour.
+-Added code to get any user input that was saved in localStorage.

+##Demo
+i have added the Demo that illustrates as to how the work Scheduler application works. it is titled Demo